Guillem96/argon-nx/README.md

 The purpose of Argon NX is to stay immutable, so you can always inject it, without caring about other payloads getting updated (Always use ArgonNX for TegraSmash, TegraGUI, TrinkedM0...).

-## How can it be?
+## How can it be immutable?

-When Argon NX is injected it automatically launches the `payload.bin` loacted at `argon` directory on your SD Card root.
+When Argon NX is injected, it automatically launches the `payload.bin` loacted at `argon` directory on your SD Card root.

-If `payload.bin` is not present or VOOLUME DOWN button is pressed on payload injection, Argon NX will list all payloads located at `argon/payloads`, and you will be able to select one of theme to launch it.
+If `payload.bin` is not present or VOLUME DOWN button is pressed on payload injection, Argon NX will list all payloads located at `argon/payloads`, and you will be able to select one of them to launch it.

 ## Features

-- **Autolaunch/autochainload** the payload named `payload.bin` inside `argon` directory in your sd card root
+- **Autolaunch/autochainload** the payload named `payload.bin` inside `argon` directory in your sd card root.
-- If `argon/payload.bin` is not found or `VOLUME_DOWN_BUTTON` is held during ArgonNX injection, ArgonNX lists all the payloads located at `argon/payloads`, so you can select one of them to launch it.
+- If `argon/payload.bin` is not found or `VOLUME_DOWN_BUTTON` is held during ArgonNX injection, ArgonNX will list all the payloads located at `argon/payloads`, so you can select one of them to launch it.
 - **Customize payloads' logos**. **Logos must be smaller or equal than 200x200**.
 Example:
 ```
 argon